psx-spx/psx-spx.github.io/docs/index.md

 This is a conversion/edition of Martin "nocash" Korth's Playstation specs document originally hosted at [https://problemkaputt.de/psx-spx.htm](https://problemkaputt.de/psx-spx.htm).
 See [https://github.com/psx-spx/psx-spx.github.io#readme](https://github.com/psx-spx/psx-spx.github.io#readme) for more details.<br />
 You can also download this website as a [single-page pdf](psx-spx.pdf).

+To discuss the contents of this document, or hang out with likely minded people on development, hacking, and reverse engineering of Sony's first console, feel free to [join the PSXDev Network Discord Server](https://discord.gg/QByKPpH).

 [Memory Map](memorymap.md)<br/>
 [I/O Map](iomap.md)<br/>
 [Graphics Processing Unit (GPU)](graphicsprocessingunitgpu.md)<br/>